ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Experiments

 \section{Experiments}

-In this section, we validate the proposed ProSGNeRF method on the existing automotive datasets KITTI \cite{kitti} and VKITTI~\cite{vkitti}.
+In this section, we validate the proposed ProSGNeRF method on the existing autonomous driving datasets KITTI \cite{kitti}, VKITTI~\cite{vkitti}, Waymo \cite{waymo} and nuScenes datasets~\cite{nuScenes}.
 We validate that our method outperforms existing dynamic representation methods in image reconstruction, novel view synthesis, and dynamic object manipulation.

-\textbf{Datasets and Metrics.} We evaluate ProSGNeRF on Kitti tracking datasets \cite{kitti} for the real-world urban scene.
-The Kitti dataset \cite{kitti} is captured using a stereo camera.
-Each sequence consists of more than 100 time steps and images of size $1242 \times 375$, each from two camera perspectives and more than 12 dynamic objects from different classes.
-We also use synthetic data from the Virtual KITTI 2 Dataset \cite{vkitti}.
-We report the standard view synthesis metrics PSNR, SSIM, and LPIPS scores for all evaluations.

-\textbf{Implementation details and Baselines.} ProSGNeRF is evaluated on a desktop PC with NVIDIA RTX 3090ti GPU.
-For experimental settings, the auto-encoder uses the ResNet34 backbone pre-trained on ImageNet.
-Each decoder uses the five fully-connected residual blocks.
-We set $\lambda_{c}= 1$ , $\lambda_{d}= 0.005$ ,$\lambda_{\sigma}= 0.005$, $\lambda_{seg}=0.001$.
-The bounding box dimensions are scaled to include the shadows for better reconstruction.
-For further details of our implementation, refer to the supplementary.
-We compare our method against state-of-art implicit neural rendering methods: the original NeRF implementation \cite{NeRF}, NeRF+Time, NSG \cite{nsg}, and SUDS~\cite{suds}.